gdkimaiyo/todo-list-app/README.md

 - Show/Display all tasks
 - Check/Mark a task as complete
 - Search/Filter for a task
+- Sort tasks by due date
 - Show/Hide completed tasks
+- Edit/Update a task
 - Delete all tasks

 ## Project setup